-An Oversight Committee comprised of representatives from T&D, Carlyle and FIRL investors other than Carlyle has disapproval rights over certain material transactions and other items.
+An Oversight Committee comprised of representatives from certain of the Company's investors has disapproval rights over certain material transactions and other items.

 vi.
 Risk Profile

 a.
 Material Risks to which the Company is Exposed During the Reporting Period

 The risks facing the Company include those related to mortality risk, liquidity risk, interest rate risk, credit spread risk, credit risk and operational risk.
 A summary of these risks is outlined below: